mosaic-design-system/docs/src/components/tooltip.md

       ### When, and why?

-      When you need to provide brief and helpful content to an element that isn’t 100% clear how to use.
+      When you need to provide brief and helpful content to an element that isn’t 100% clear how to use

       - - -